amolbrid/slate/source/includes/_advertisers.md

 Field | Default | Description
 --------- | ------- | -----------
-name |  | **[Required]** Name of the advertiser. testmode | false | If set to false, advertiser will be only for testing purpose.
+name |  | **[Required]** Name of the advertiser. testmode | false | When set to true, advertiser will be only for testing purpose.
 This attribute can only be set by 'admin' user.

 ### Response